 Devil’s Bridge to Dolgellau

-I walked this stage through the Dyfi valley with Dave Travers, rather than solo.
-Indeed he supplied the pictures, as a car thief decided to make away with my camera before the film had been developed.
+I walked this stage across the Dyfi watershed with Dave Travers, rather than solo.
+Indeed he supplied the pictures, as a car thief decided to make away with my camera before the film (!) had been developed.

 Stage 9, Friday 22 October 2004: Devil’s Bridge to Dyffryn Castell inn, 6 miles